rileybuch/rileybuch/README.md

 - 📊   I currently work for an Innovation Team at Credit Suisse.
 - 🐝   M.S. in Analytics from Georgia Tech
 - 🐑   B.S. in Physics and B.A. in Spanish from UNC-Chapel Hill
-- 🖥️   I’m currently working on expanding my skills with different ML tools.
-- 🏀   If I'm not working, I'm probably watching a game.
 - 📫   You can reach me at rileybuch@gmail.com

 <pre>